coin-or/Gravity/README.md

 `Gravity/bin/Release/ARMO Align /path_to_Cars_model.txt /path_to_Cars_data.txt /path_to_Cars_model_sub.txt /path_to_Cars_data_sub.txt`

 The first two command line arguments should point to the full point clouds, the second two should point to the subsampled point clouds.
-Once finsihed, ARMO will produce LAZ files that can be visualized online at [plas.io](https://plas.io/).
+Once finsihed, ARMO will produce LAZ files (in the same directory of the input files) that can be visualized online at [plas.io](https://plas.io/).

 Datasets can be found under the `datasets` directory